 If you want to tap into the global potential of your eCommerce business, you’ll need to invest in some additional infrastructure to facilitate international sales.
 However, you don’t have to take on the world all at once.

 Your international growth can be organic.
 You can start with one country and expand incrementally.
 Once you have mastered the challenges of selling internationally in one country (and reaped the rewards, in higher profits), you’ll be better prepared to take your eCommerce business to other cross-border markets.

 A Shortcut for Expanding into International ECommerce

 If you don’t have the resources to build out separate websites for different countries, that doesn’t mean you can’t start to expand your eCommerce business on a global scale.
-Amazon, eBay, Etsy, and Newegg are just some of the eCommerce platforms that offer US sellers the opportunity to connect with international buyers.
-You can also work with marketplaces based outside the US, such as Alibaba (China’s online retail giant) or its international offshoot AliExpress, Mercado Libre (the largest eCommerce site in Latin America), or Flipkart the biggest player in eCommerce in India), to name just a few.
+Amazon, eBay, Newegg, Walmart Marketplace, and Etsy are just a few of the eCommerce platforms that offer US sellers the opportunity to connect with international buyers.
+You can also work with marketplaces based outside the US, such as Alibaba (China’s online retail giant) or its international offshoot AliExpress; Mercado Libre (the largest eCommerce site in Latin America), or Flipkart (the second biggest player in eCommerce in India, after Amazon), to name just a few.